 - Credit report

-A credit report is a detailed breakdown of the card’s usage.
+A credit report is a detailed breakdown of the corporate card’s usage.
 It is a unique credit report provided by a credit bureau.
 Credit bureaus are an agency that collects financial details about the company and its paying habits.
 This is done to help the lending institution and credit card issuer to make a lending decision.

 The report provided by the agency includes the company’s business background and financial information.
 It also includes credit scores and the company’s borrowing and paying history.